 Many industry insiders say you should consider travel insurance for costly cruises, but it is important to look beyond the often pricey policies offered by the cruise lines themselves.
 Travel insurance typically runs between 4 and 10 percent a trip’s total cost, according to USA Today.

-In some cases, such insurance might be your best option, said Rachael Taft, content manager for the travel insurance comparison site SquareMouth.
+In some cases, such insurance might be your best option, said Rachael Taft, former content manager for the travel insurance comparison site SquareMouth.
 However, third-party insurers might offer more comprehensive coverage than cruise lines.

 “Other travel insurance policies may even offer higher medical and evacuation benefits at a lower price,” she said.
 Taft added that an independent travel insurance policy will allow cruisers to insure expenses outside the cruise, such as flights.